 The core program, a suite of courses that you should complete prior to proceeding to your subfield studies, will provide you with a solid introductory understanding of political science and the tools necessary to comprehend the more complex areas of political science presented in the latter portion of this program.
 Upon completion of the core program, select one of the four following subfields: Political Theory, International Relations, Comparative Politics, or American Politics.
 You should take five courses from your selected subfield as well as three elective courses from a subfield outside of your concentration.
 (Note that some of our subfields only have five courses listed; in this case, you will need to take all five of the listed courses.
 Other subfields have more than five courses listed; in this case, you may select five of your choosing.)

-In order to fulfill the requirements for this major, you must complete the core program (7 courses), the five courses that comprise your subfield (5 courses), and 3 electives from a subfield of your choice for a total of 15 courses.
+In order to complete the knowledge equivalent of a political science major, you should complete the core program (7 courses), the five courses that comprise your subfield (5 courses), and 3 electives from a subfield of your choice for a total of 15 courses.

-If you would like to complete a Minor in this area of study, please click here.
+If you would like to complete the equivalent of a Minor in this area of study, please click here.

 |Interested in the potential to earn college credit for a Political Science course?
 Learn more here.|